 All Canadian jurisdictions address and prohibit harassment and violence in the workplace through a combination of human rights legislation, employment standards legislation and/or health and safety legislation.

-The health and safety legislation in most jurisdictions specifically addresses harassment and/or violence in the workplace, and typically requires employers to prepare workplace violence and/or harassment policies, including complaint/incident and investigation procedures.
-Such legislation prohibits reprisals against employees who initiate a harassment complaint, or otherwise seek to enforce their rights under the applicable legislation.
+Health and safety legislation in most jurisdictions specifically addresses harassment and/or violence in the workplace, and typically requires employers to prepare workplace violence and/or harassment policies, including complaint/incident and investigation procedures.
+Such legislation prohibits reprisals against employees who initiate a complaint of harassment and/or violence, or otherwise seek to enforce their rights under the applicable legislation.

 What are the possible consequences for the employer if a worker has suffered discrimination or harassment in the context of termination of employment?

 The possible consequences for the employer if a worker has suffered discrimination or harassment in the context of termination of employment vary depending on a number of factors, including the applicable jurisdiction, the nature of the discrimination/harassment suffered, and the type of remedy sought.

 Remedies under Human Rights Legislation